 *Scroll down for more detailed information on each form.

 When are forms due?

 Forms for all sessions (including 2nd session) are due by May 20.
-With a total of over 2,000 forms submitted for campers and staff, we ask for your cooperation in honoring this deadline so that we have the time to organize and prepare a safe and happy season for your son.
+With a total of over 2,000 forms submitted for campers and staff, please honor this deadline so that we have the time to organize and prepare a safe and happy season for your son.
 Thank you!

-Note: we understand that a doctor’s appointment might be scheduled after the May 20 deadline and before camp starts.
+Note: For the Physician Exam Form, we understand that a doctor’s appointment might be scheduled after the May 20 deadline but before camp starts.
 Please submit all of the other forms and send the updated Physician Exam Form as soon as you can.

 How do I submit the forms?

-Some forms are completed and submitted ONLINE.
-Others are hardcopy forms and are submitted either by 1) FAX or 2) SCAN and UPLOAD.
-There is an icon next to each form that will let you know how it is submitted, and specific directions also are provided below.
+Some forms must be completed and submitted ONLINE.
+Others must be printed, completed, and then submitted either by 1) FAX or 2) SCAN and UPLOAD.
+An icon next to each form will indicate how to complete and submit each form.
+Specific directions also are provided below.

 How do I print a hardcopy form?